Venezuela travel advice

 • black market sales

-There is a high military presence in a number of municipalities located along the border.
-Nevertheless, general lawlessness, particularly in the area within 20 km of the border with Colombia, increases the risk of extortion and kidnapping in this region.
+There is a large military presence along the border.
+There is a risk of extortion and kidnapping, particularly in the area within 20 km of the border with Colombia.

 At the airport